Skip to main content

 Tolling of Statute of Limitations

-The time to sue can be extended based on various factors, this is called tolling.
-For example, a child who's injured doesn't have the clock start running against them until they are no longer incapacitated by being a minor in the eyes of the law.
-Therefore, when they are 18, typically, the statute starts to run.
+The court can extend the limitation period to file a lawsuit based on various factors known as tolling.
+For example, a child who’s injured doesn’t have the clock start running against them until they are no longer incapacitated by being a minor in the eyes of the law.
+So, when they are 18, the statute starts to run.

-Another reason the time limit may be extended is disability.
-If someone suffered from severe mental illness and was hospitalized for many years, during which they were harmed, it would be unfair to expect them to have the mental capacity to sue.
+Disability is another reason for extending the limitation period.
+If someone is in the hospital from a severe mental illness for many years during which someone harmed them, it would be unfair to expect them to have the mental capacity to pursue legal action during that amount of time.

 South Carolina Civil Statute of Limitations Laws